grrowl/class-styles/CONTRIBUTING.md

 `./benchmarks` directory then run `npm run benchmarks` in the package root.

-Please be aware though that local benchmarks are just a smoke-signal; they will run in the v8 version that your node/iojs uses, while classNames is _most_ often run across a wide variety of browsers and browser versions.
+Please be aware though that local benchmarks are just a smoke-signal; they will run in the v8 version that your node/iojs uses, while class-styles is _most_ often run across a wide variety of browsers and browser versions.